-- 7.01 Cultivate, seed and harvest the said land in a good husbandlike and proper manner and will perform all fall work necessary in order to leave the Leased Land in a proper condition for the following year's cultivation and will not impoverish or waste the same. - 7.02 Use this Leased Land and premises for the purpose of crop production only, unless otherwise limited or restricted in writing by the Landlord. - 7.03 Not remove any sand, gravel, clay, or topsoil except for his own use, and agree that he has no rights whatsoever to valuable stone or other such substances existing or, or under the surface of the said Leased Land. - 7.04 Not change the natural course of any waterways on the said Leased Land, or cut down trees growing upon the Leased Land, nor permit any other person to do so, without the written consent of the Landlord. - 7.05 Use all best efforts to rid the Leased Lands of noxious weeds and in this regard, the Tenant shall comply with all lawful orders imposed by the relevant municipal or local government district. - 7.06 At no time allow or permit any liens, (including but not limited to builders' liens) to arise or be filed against any of the Leased Lands on account of any work, labour, services or materials supplied to or on behalf of the Tenant. - 7.07 Allow the Landlord, including its employees, agents and representatives to enter upon the Leased Lands at any time for the purpose of inspecting the Leased Lands, including any Alterations and Improvements thereon.
+- 7.01 The Tenant will cultivate, seed and harvest all of the Leased Land in a good husbandlike and proper manner and will perform all fall work necessary in order to leave the Leased Land in a proper condition for the following year's cultivation. - 7.02 The Tenant will not impoverish or waste the Leased Land and will use this Leased Land and premises for the purpose of crop production only unless otherwise limited or restricted in writing by the Landlord. - 7.03 The Tenant has no rights to sand, gravel, or clay from the Leased Land, except for his own use, and he has no rights whatsoever to valuable stone or other such substances existing on, or under the surface of the Leased Land. - 7.04 The Tenant will not change the natural course of any waterways on the Leased Land, or cut down trees growing upon the Leased Land, nor will he permit any other person to do so, without the written consent of the Landlord. - 7.05 The Tenant shall use all best efforts to rid the Leased Lands of noxious weeds and in this regard, the Tenant shall comply with all lawful orders imposed by the relevant municipal or local government district. - 7.06 The Tenant shall at no time allow or permit any liens, (including, but not limited to builders' liens) to arise or be filed against any of the Leased Land on account of any work, labour, services or materials supplied to, or on behalf of the Tenant. - 7.07 The Landlord, including its employees, agents and representatives shall be permitted to enter upon the Leased Land at any time for the purpose of inspecting the Leased Land, including any Alterations and Improvements thereon. - 7.08 If the Tenant fulfils the terms and conditions of this agreement he shall and may peaceably possess and enjoy the said land for the said term, without any interruption or disturbance from the Landlord of any representative of the landlord.